ryanvmenezes/champions-league-winprob/README.md

 #### scrape-games.R

 Starts by filtering the two-legged ties set down to just ones that have detailed match data.
 For both the CL and EL this is from the 2014-15 season until now.
-Also cleans up the summaries to follow a standard convention. **The ties are given an id of the form `teamid1|teamid2` where the first id is the alphabetically first team in the tie.**
+Also cleans up the summaries to follow a standard convention:

+* The ties are given an id of the form `teamid1|teamid2` where **the ids are sorted alphabetically**.
+* In the detailed breakdown, **`team1` is always the team that hosted the first leg**.

 *two-legged-ties.csv*